 Sparsely populated and wild, Scotland’s land, sea and skies offer diverse wildlife encounters.
 In summer, the Hebrides are a haven for porpoises, minke whales and basking sharks, while orcas hunt for seals year-round off remote Orkney and Shetland.
 Seabirds flock to the rocky coasts with cute puffins, elusive ospreys and white-tailed sea eagles amongst vast numbers of noisy visitors.
 Inland, herds of red deer, highland cows and wild ponies graze peacefully on open moorland, while golden eagles soar high above remote northern glens.

 Every corner of Scotland has a story to tell – and more often than not, it's a bloody tale of treachery and high treason.
 Fairytale fortresses rise silently out of misty lochs, stately stone bastions tower over historic towns and grand medieval palaces nestle amidst landscaped parks.
 Many of these national treasures now offer exclusive accommodation.
 Choose from breathtaking bed and breakfast at Glengorm Castle on the Isle of Mull to 5-star luxury and Michelin-starred dining at romantic Inverlochy Castle Hotel.

 TV & Film

 With brooding mountains, desolate moors, ancient monoliths and moody skies, Scotland’s atmospheric scenery has been the backdrop for many memorable films.
-Who can forget Bond's epic drive through Glen Itive in Skyfall, or the Hogwarts Express steaming across the incredible Glenfinnan Viaduct?
-From the rugged Highlands of Macbeth and Braveheart to Edinburgh's stunning Rossel Chapel featured in The Da Vinci Code, we can include a number of photogenic film locations within our itineraries.
+Who can forget Bond's epic drive through Glen Etive in Skyfall, or the Hogwarts Express steaming across the incredible Glenfinnan Viaduct?
+From the rugged Highlands of Macbeth and Braveheart to Edinburgh's stunning Rosslyn Chapel featured in The Da Vinci Code, we can include a number of photogenic film locations within our itineraries.
 Just don’t forget your camera.